kriti219/Forest-Fire-Detection-System/README.md

 In this project, the YOLOv8 Nano (yolov8n) model is used because it is lightweight and trains quickly while still providing good accuracy.

 ## Yolov8n-Layers and Activation Function:
-- The YOLOv8n model uses around 169 convolutional, normalization, and detection layers for feature extraction and object prediction.
+- The YOLOv8n architecture is described as having approximately 255 convolutional, normalization, and detection layers for feature extraction and object prediction.
+However, when inspected programmatically using PyTorch, the model contained 169 modules due to layer grouping.
 - It uses the Sigmoid Linear Unit activation function in most layers for learning complex patterns, while a Sigmoid function is used in the final layer to generate probability-based detection outputs.

 ## About the Dataset: